Skip to main content

 Loader

-The STM32C071 chip utilized on all DUELink modules include an ST loader that we use for firmware updates using the USB DFU standard.
+The STM32C071 chip utilized on all DUELink modules includes an ST loader that we use for firmware updates, using the USB DFU (Device Firmware Update) standard.

 Setting Boot mode mode

-Press and continue to hold the button while resetting the board.
-If there is no reset button, then unplug the USB cable first, then hold the button down while inserting the USB cable.
+To force a module in DFU Mode press and continue to hold the LDR or A button while resetting the board.
+If there is no reset button, then unplug the USB cable first, then hold the LDR or A button down and continue to hold while inserting the USB cable in.
 Wait one second after the cable is inserted then release the button.

-If neither LDR nor A button is available, then the LDR pads are found on small through-hole pads.
-Bend and place a small metal paper clip (or a wire) between these 2 pads, and reset/repower the board.
+If neither LDR nor A button is available, then bend and place a small metal paper clip (or a wire) between the 2 LDR pads, and reset/re-power the board.
 You can remove the paper clip after the board is powered up.

 Setting Boot mode